lucaZardini/decentralized-voxel-based-soft-robots/README.md

 ### Running the code

-The code can be run using the `main.py` script.
+The code can be run using the `main.py` script in the `src` directory.
 The script accepts the following arguments:

 | Parameter                                         | Description                                                                                                                         | Required | Default                                     |
 |---------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------|----------|---------------------------------------------|